-In order to increase the number of successful TTP efforts, we have developed this guide.
+To increase the number of successful TTP efforts, we have developed this guide.
 Two objectives of the guide are to:

 - (1) Encourage an increase in the number of attempted TTP projects and - (2) Increase the success rate of the TTP projects so undertaken.